SujaySKumar/sujayskumar.github.io/about.md

 <!-- Thanks for reading! -->

-I am a *Lead Machine Learning Engineer and Consultant* specializing in Natural Language Processing (NLP).
+I am a *Lead Machine Learning Engineer* specializing in Natural Language Processing (NLP).
+I am currently pursuing my Masters in Intelligent Information Systems at the School of Computer Science at Carnegie Mellon University (SCS at CMU).
+My main research focus is Speech and Language Understanding (SLU).

-At [hypersonix.ai](https://hypersonix.ai/), I am building a native conversational interface to enterprise business intelligence and analytics, with focus on Natural Language Understanding (NLU), Entity Extraction, Recommendations and Dialogue.
-Along with a small team of engineers based in California, US and Bangalore, India, we are bringing a Jarvis-like experience to the world of analytics.
+At [hypersonix.ai](https://hypersonix.ai/), I built a native conversational interface to enterprise business intelligence and analytics, with focus on Natural Language Understanding (NLU), Entity Extraction, Recommendations and Dialogue.
+Along with a small team of engineers based in California, US and Bangalore, India, we developed a Jarvis-like experience to the world of analytics.

 **About Hypersonix:**
 An Artificial Intelligence (AI) startup in the data analytics space, [Hypersonix Inc](https://hypersonix.ai/) provides an easy-to-use natural language interface to BI, democratizing BI  and enabling users unfamiliar with analytics tools to access intelligence with a click of a button or a natural language query.
-[Hypersonix Inc](https://hypersonix.ai/) raised $11.5 million in Series-A led by Intel Capital in May 2020: [WSJ Article](https://www.wsj.com/articles/intels-venture-arm-acquires-minority-stake-in-analytics-startup-11588329001)
+[Hypersonix Inc](https://hypersonix.ai/) raised $35 million in Series-B.

 Previously at [vernacular.ai](https://vernacular.ai/), I built in-house streaming and long-duration Automated Speech Recognition (ASR) engines in 10 Indian languages to replace Google's ASR for on-prem deployment.
 I also built the Natural Language Understanding (NLU) and Dialogue Management components for handling conversations.
 Think Google Duplex, but in 10 Indian languages and in-house.

 **About Vernacular.ai:**
 [Vernacular.ai](https://vernacular.ai/) is a conversational AI startup in India working on call center automation.
 [Vernacular.ai](https://vernacular.ai/) builds products that automates call center conversations to handle routine queries.
-In order to enable this, [Vernacular.ai](https://vernacular.ai/) built a voice platform on multiple Indian languages with highly accurate in-house speech recognition models for each language with code-switching, speaker diarization. keyword spotting and intent identification.

 I am an avid reader, blogger, engineer and a trekker.